mapsam/WP-bootstrap-starter/README.md

 WP Bootstrap Starter
 ====================

-Wordpress &amp; Bootstrap Starter kit for theme development. **Note**: this is not a WordPress theme, per sey, but rather a starter for you custom theme development built on the Bootstrap framework.
+Wordpress &amp; Bootstrap Starter kit for theme development. **Note**: this is not a WordPress theme, *per se*, but rather a starter for you custom theme development built on the Bootstrap framework.
 This setup relies on a great script by [@twittem](https://github.com/twittem), [WP Bootstrap Navwalker](https://github.com/twittem/wp-bootstrap-navwalker) that gets your WordPress menus working in the Bootstrap framework.
 He deserves an applause!

 **Theme includes:**